scopatz/inequality-scipy2019/slides.md

 --

-.bigger[As you ascend over open water back to civilation, a battery catches fire and you plummet into the ocean.]
+.bigger[As you ascend over open water back to civilization, a battery catches fire and you plummet into the ocean.]

 --